qsnake/gpaw/doc/devel/benchmarks.rst

        cd ${PATTERN}_00128_; qsub -l nodes=16:8 ../akka.sh; cd ..

    **Warning**: on Linux clusters it s desirable to repeat these runs 2-3 times to make sure that they give reproducible time.
+Even with this procedure obtained runtimes may show up to 5% precision.

  - analyse the results::